ChristofSeiler/ChristofSeiler.github.io/projects.md

 ## Regression Models for Mass Cytometry

-In collaboration with [Catherine Blish](https://med.stanford.edu/profiles/catherine-blish) and her [lab](https://sites.stanford.edu/blishlab/) at Stanford School of Medicine, I am investigating how NK cells can be harnessed for therapeutic purposes.
-I evaluated whether NK cells express different sets of proteins in response to influenza-infected monocytes.
-We used mass cytometry to measure protein expression at single cell resolution, and RNA sequencing to capture gene expression.
-My major contribution was building a Generalized Linear Mixed Effect Model (GLMM) that relates protein expression to experimental conditions while accounting for donor-specific variation.
-This approach was essential for identifying a previous unrecognized influenza immunoevasion strategy.
-I am currently implementing and applying a new R package in multiple on-going projects on NK response to influenza, a drug, and to HIV.
+In collaboration with [Catherine Blish](https://med.stanford.edu/profiles/catherine-blish) and her [lab](https://sites.stanford.edu/blishlab/) at Stanford School of Medicine, we are investigating how NK cells can be harnessed for therapeutic purposes.
+We use mass cytometry to measure protein expression at single cell resolution.

 Interactively reproduce and explore our analyses: